JakeGoode/snp-gwas-predictor/README.md

 * **polytest.txt** - *Genotype contribution using Wald test score.
 Run with SoyNAM R package.*
 * **saliency_value.txt** - *Genotype contribution calculated using saliency map approach.*

+In all three python files, change the global variable NUM_FOLDS to the folds you wish to run.

 ### Running on Digital Alliance Servers

 After SSH'ing into servers, preform the following